Ashley Doyle is from Canada and frequently writes articles about computers and technology.

 While the abacus is the world's first calculator, the first mechanical calculator was created in 1642.
 French polymath Blaise Pascal created a machine with a series of interlocking cogs that could add and subtract decimal numbers to help his father, a tax-collector, do sums.
 This first step towards the modern computer inspired several others, including German mathematician Gottfried Leibniz.
 In the late 17th century, he went on to elevate the design to complete more functions, including division and multiplication.

-He is also credited with the pioneering the first memory store, or register, as well as inventing binary code.
+He is also credited with pioneering the first memory store or register, as well as inventing binary code.
 This was a way of representing any decimal number using only two digits, zero and one.
-Though his inventions did not use the latter, it inspired British mathematician George Boole to create binary, or Boolean, algebra.
+Though his inventions did not use the latter, it inspired British mathematician George Boole to create a binary, or Boolean, algebra.
 This would become widely used in computer design and operation, but would not come about for another century.

-Based off a concept from Hessian army engineer J. H. Müller, Charles Babbage was the first to design an automatic mechanical calculator to tabulate polynomial functions.
+Based on a concept from Hessian army engineer J. H. Müller, Charles Babbage was the first to design an automatic mechanical calculator to tabulate polynomial functions.
 The Difference Engine, as it was called, was never completed, even with initial funding from the British government.
 With the assistance of Agusta Ada Byron, who helped to refine his ideas for programming, Babbage went a step further in proposing a mechanical multi-purpose general computer referred to as the Analytical Engine.

 This machine is the earliest design for a computer similar to what we see today.
-It would operate on 40-digit numbers, with the "mill", an early CPU, with two main accumulators and some auxiliary ones, while the store, or memory, would have held a thousand 50-digit numbers.
+It would operate on 40-digit numbers, with the "mill," an early CPU, with two main accumulators and some auxiliary ones, while the store, or memory, would have held a thousand 50-digit numbers.
 There would be several card readers to interpret programs and data stored on punch cards.
 These cards were chained and with the motion of these chains reversible.
 The machine would have performed conditional jumps and would have allowed a form of micro-coding.
 Powered by a steam engine, it was thought to be capable of addition in seconds and multiplication or division within a few minutes.